ten-protocol/go-ten/README.md

 │   ├── <a href="./go/rpcclientlib">rpcclientlib</a>: Library to allow go applications to connect to a host via RPC.
 │   └── <a href="./go/wallet">wallet</a>: Logic around wallets.
 Used both by the node, which is an ethereum wallet, and by the tests
 ├── <a href="./integration">integration</a>: Integration tests that spin up Obscuro networks.
+│   ├── <a href="./integration/simulation">simulation</a>: A series of tests that simulate running networks with different setups.
 ├── <a href="./testnet">testnet</a>: Utilities for deploying a testnet.
 └── <a href="./tools">tools</a>: Peripheral tooling.
 │   ├── <a href="./tools/azuredeployer">azuredeployer</a>: Help with deploying obscuro nodes on SGX enabled azure VMs.